 Being charged with a misdemeanor can be overwhelming and nerve-racking.
-You could be looking at the loss of a job, a new (or addition to your) criminal record, jail time and/or a fine.
-Just because a misdemeanor does not have the same level of consequences as a felony does not mean you shouldn’t have legal support.
+You could be looking at the loss of a job, a new (or addition to your) criminal record, jail time, and/or a fine.
+Just because a misdemeanor doesn’t have the same level of consequences as a felony doesn’t mean you shouldn’t have legal support.

 What is a Misdemeanor?

 Misdemeanors are defined as “less severe crimes.”
 These can include charges such as shoplifting, speeding, trespassing, vandalism, or public intoxication.

 Just like a felony, a misdemeanor can be subdivided.
 This means that some jurisdictions have different classes of misdemeanors.
 Are you being charged with a Class A misdemeanor, the most serious?
 Or are you being charged with an infraction, the least serious?
 Are you aware of what this means for you?

 If you are debating on whether or not to hire a lawyer for your charge, read through our top seven reasons you should hire an attorney to help you through the process.

 - If you don’t have a record: Often times there are programs available to people who do not have a criminal record which could help result in a dismissal.
 Your attorney will know of the best options available for your situation.